microsoft/winget-cli/doc/windows/package-manager/index.md

 [!INCLUDE [preview-note](../includes/package-manager-preview.md)]

-Windows Package Manager is a comprehensive [package manager solution](#understanding-package-managers) that consists of a command line tool and set of services for installing applications on Windows 10.
+Windows Package Manager is a comprehensive [package manager solution](#understanding-package-managers) that consists of a command line tool and set of services for installing applications on Windows 10 and 11.

 ## Windows Package Manager for developers